fergustaylor/fergustaylor.github.io/_site/content/post/2017-12-15-the-bnf-project.md

 See the interactive version [here.](https://fergustaylor.github.io/D3/d3-2.html) Whilst the adjacency relationships (drug-drug interaction) work, the drugs aren't grouped by class yet and so increased bundling doesn't reveal anything useful.

-In my steps to learn more CSS, I've created a [Search Bar.](https://fergustaylor.github.io/D3/searchbar/searchbar.html)

-And an example [sidebar](https://fergustaylor.github.io/D3/sidebar/simplesidebar), which I'll link to my JSON data.

 __Next steps__

 - grouping drugs (by class/BNF section)